Industrial and organizational psychology: Group behavior

 Group behavior involves the interactions among individuals in a collective.
-Most I-O group research is about teams which is a group in which people work together to achieve the same task goals.
+Most I-O group research is about teams, which are groups in which people work together to achieve the same task goals.
 The individuals' opinions, attitudes, and adaptations affect group behavior, with group behavior in turn affecting those opinions, etc. The interactions are thought to fulfill some need satisfaction in an individual who is part of the collective.

 Team effectiveness

 Organizations often organize teams because teams can accomplish a much greater amount of work in a short period of time than an individual can accomplish.
 I-O research has examined the harm workplace aggression does to team performance.

 Team composition

 Team composition, or the configuration of team member knowledge, skills, abilities, and other characteristics, fundamentally influences teamwork.
 Team composition can be considered in the selection and management of teams to increase the likelihood of team success.
-To achieve high-quality results, teams built with members having higher skill levels are more likely to be effective than teams built around members having lesser skills; teams that include a members with a diversity of skills are also likely to show improved team performance.
+To achieve high-quality results, teams built with members having higher skill levels are more likely to be effective than teams built around members having lesser skills; teams that include members with a diversity of skills are also likely to show improved team performance.
 Team members should also be compatible in terms of personality traits, values, and work styles.
 There is substantial evidence that personality traits and values can shape the nature of teamwork, and influence team performance.